liamirwin/LPS_lidRtutorial/README.md

 ## Materials

 [This repository](https://github.com/liamirwin/LPS_lidRtutorial) contains the material for an 80 minute `lidR` tutorial workshop.

-You should install the material on your own machine from [this repository](https://github.com/liamirwin/LPS_lidRtutorial).
-It contains the code, the shapefiles and point-clouds we will use.
+This workshop was created for the `2025 Living Planet Symposium (LPS)`, held in Wien, Austria June, 2025

 The workshop intends to:

 -   Present an overview of what can be done with `lidR`
 -   Give users an understanding of how `lidR` may fit their needs